nomad-coe/nomad/docs/howto/customization/basics.md

 If you follow the *keys* `data`, `periodic_table`, `elements`, `0`, you reach the section that represent hydrogen.
 Keep in mind that *lists* use index-numbers as *keys*.

-### Schema references
+### Schema package references
 References can look different depending on the context.
 Above we saw simple references that point from one data section to another.
 But, you also already a saw a different type of reference.
-Schema's themselves contain references: when we used `type: Element` or `section: Element` to refer to a *section definition*, we were writing down references that point to a *section definition*.
+Schema packages themselves contain references: when we used `type: Element` or `section: Element` to refer to a *section definition*, we were writing down references that point to a *section definition*.
 Here we can use a convenience representation: `Element` simply replaces the otherwise cryptic `#/definitions/sections/0`.